ohitz/phpaspsms/README.md

 to the ASPSMS Documentation.
 Please note that if no <TRN> is given in the URL, the unique identifier will be appended to the URL.

-# Acknowledgements
+## Acknowledgements

-   The delivery status notification feature in the PHPASPSMS script was sponsored by Reto Waldvogel of [4]Europlink.
+   The delivery status notification feature in the PHPASPSMS script was sponsored by Reto Waldvogel of Europlink.
 Thanks!

    The Nagios wrapper scripts in the /contrib directory were contributed by Daniel Lorch.
 Thanks!